 HOW WE STARTED USING AIR CONDITIONERS

 Changes in weather and climate variability are not always a welcome change by people at large.
 Increasing heat due to global climate change, especially in the urban areas, due to high population density, is an issue both in terms of health and overall work and life productivity for millions of people.
 To counter this challenge, worldwide air conditioners have been used for a very long time now.
-So, is ac good for health?
 Humans invented fire, thousands of years ago, but the technology of cooling the air is not that old.
-Of course, back in the prehistoric times, ice and snow were used for cooling.
+Of course, back in the prehistoric times, ice and snow was used for cooling.

-Acc. to a 2018 report by a research team, led by Lain Campbell from the Rocky Mountain Institute, US (https://bit.ly/36fhy4V) “with increasing populations and urbanization, and rising temperatures exacerbated by expanding urban heat-islands, cooling is, in many parts of the world, no longer a luxury, but an urgent priority for health and well-being, productivity, and in extreme cases, survival.
+Acc. to a 2018 report, “with increasing populations and urbanization, and rising temperatures exacerbated by expanding urban heat-islands, cooling is, in many parts of the world, no longer a luxury, but an urgent priority for health and well-being, productivity, and in extreme cases, survival.
 The use of energy for cooling buildings has more than tripled between 1990 and 2016, and is continuing to grow faster than for any other end use in buildings.
 Nearly 70% of this increase comes from the residential sector, where the potential for comfort cooling is the largest and continues to grow, particularly in developing economies.”

 In 1758, Benjamin Franklin and John Hadley, a chemistry professor at Cambridge university, conducted an experiment to explore the principle of evaporation as a means to rapidly cool an object.
 In 1820, English scientist and inventor Michael Faraday discovered that compressing and liquefying ammonia could chill air when the liquefied ammonia was allowed to evaporate.